Wednesday, December 26, 2018

 I stayed for about an hour.
 That night I attended a baseball-themed party in a downtown Detroit bar.
 I don’t drink much and am not an overly social animal, but had a much better time than I anticipated.
 A great time, in fact.
 I think I needed the contrast.

 On Sunday afternoon I visited my father’s grave.
 I didn’t bring flowers.
-I didn’t pull weeds, didn’t talk to him, I didn’t mourn.
+I didn’t pull weeds, I didn’t talk to him, I didn’t mourn.
 I just sat there.
-Though it was my first time there since the funeral, it felt almost routine.
+It was my first time there since the funeral, but it felt almost routine.

 His grave is at the bottom of a gentle slope in a quiet, bucolic boneyard.
 There’s a large stone ten feet or so from the grave, ideal for sitting, and it occurred to me, as I sat down, that mine must be the umpteen-zillionth ass to warm that rock over who knows how many years.